 On the street, PCP is often sold as a white powder.
 It can also come as a liquid, capsule, or tablet.

 As a powder, it's snorted.
 In liquid form, it can be injected.
 As a tablet or capsule, it's swallowed.
 The powder form is often mixed with tobacco, dried parsley, or cannabis and then smoked.

 Like all hallucinogens, PCP affects the mind and the senses.
 Users may see and hear things that aren’t really there.
 Hallucinogens also affect the person’s emotions and ability to think clearly.

 PCP has different effects on different people.
 It causes some people to feel joy and others can feel nothing but anxiety and panic.
 Sometimes this panic can lead to violent behaviour.
 Some people have symptoms like believing things that aren't true (delusions), seeing things that aren't real (hallucinations), and feeling like someone is out to get them (paranoia).
 Users may feel separated from their environment and themselves.
-How people are affected depends on many things including age, sex, weight, the amount of food in the stomach, and if the person is taking other drugs.
+How people are affected depends on many things including age, sex, weight, and if the person is taking other drugs.

 PCP causes many body changes, including faster breathing and a faster heart rate.
 It can also cause blurry vision, dizziness, and numbness in the legs and arms.

 Large doses can cause convulsions, coma, and death.
 Even a small dose mixed with alcohol or some other drugs can lead to a coma.

 On the street, it's impossible to know how strong the PCP is.
 This makes it hard to know what its effects will be.
 Sometimes it can be mixed with other street drugs.